constellr/product-lst/docs/DTC.md

 # Constellr DTC
 Constellr-DTC provides hourly Land Surface temperature data at 30-meter resolution.

-This tool is still under development, and further improvements are expected soon.
+Please note that this tool is still under development, and further improvements are expected soon.

 ## Overall Objectives